 Digestive problems like constipation, acid reflux/heartburn, indigestion, IBS, Crohn’s disease, nausea, incontinence, and gas can cause discomfort all over the body.
 The causes may differ depending on the symptom being experienced and the pain caused by digestive issues may be direct or indirect.

 Direct Pain from Digestive Problems

-When the digestive tract is directly causing pain because of an imbalance, it’s often due to indigestion.
-Acid reflux (stomach acid burning esophagus), constipation (inflammation of intestines and adjacent tissues), diarrhea (inflammatory bowel disease) and other diseases that produce direct discomfort are all examples of this.
+When the digestive tract is directly causing the pain because of an imbalance, it’s often due to indigestion.
+Acid reflux (stomach acid burning esophagus), constipation (inflammation of intestines and adjacent tissues), diarrhea (inflammatory bowel disease), and other diseases that produce direct discomfort are all examples of this.

 Indirect Pain from Digestive Problems

 Digestive issues can cause bodily systems to become out of balance, resulting in indirect suffering.
 Back discomfort from constipation, muscular pains from diarrhea, anxiety from nausea, and any other form of insufficiency that causes indirect pain are examples of this.